unification-com/logos/README.md

 # Logos
-A place for official (and unofficial!) for Unfication's graphics
+A place for official (and unofficial!) for Unification's graphics